-Since October 1989, the NEF program has provided more than \$10 million in direct financial assistance to Legionnaires, Sons of The American Legion members and posts.
-All contributions made to this fund are distributed directly to the American Legion family member in need.
+Since October 1989, the NEF program has provided more than \$10 million in direct financial assistance to American Legion members and posts.
+Every dollar raised goes directly to assist those in need.
 There are no administrative or fulfillment costs.
-Every dollar raised goes directly to assist members and posts in need.

 Contributions to the NEF have helped thousands rebuild their homes and lives and kept American Legion posts from closing.
 For more information about how to donate or how the post can contribute, visit legion.org/emergency.